Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Non-compliant, or unexpected packets will be ignored by the DTLS layer.[^proxymitigation]{:jf}

 [^proxymitigation]: In RFC7360 there is a final paragraph about mitigation of the 4-tuple problem by using a local proxy.
 I'm not sure if this is the right place here, i'd rather move that to a general "Implementation Guidelines" paragraph.
+[^closed_for_any_reason]: TODO: Rephrase this to "if closed for any reason" after validating that this is what we mean.

 ### Client Session Management